CrisT195/InstagramClone/README.md

 ## Notes

-Some challenges were faced in the use of the emulator's camera when creating our posts.
+Some challenges were faced in the use of the emulator's camera when creating posts.
+Future additions will attempt to expand on the features and functionalities of the app.

 ## Open-source libraries used